trucviennguyen/VQA/README.md

 # Visual Question Answering - VQA

+In this project, I developed a machine learning model for Visual Question Answering.
+It is a combination of deep learning with text features.
+Given an image and a question related to this image, the system will automatically learn to generate an answer for this question.
+For example, if people give an image about Lugano lake, and ask a question like "Which season is that?", the system will analyze the image, the question and automatically generate the answer.

+The system is written in Python and uses two kinds of features from images and the text of the question.
+It makes use of convolution neural network for image features and a simple "bag-of-words" model for text features.

 ### Description of files:
 Assume that all the data were downloaded and put into the "Train" and "Val" folders.
 1. train_text.ipynb or train_text.py: Train and generate predictions for validation set using text features.
 2. train_images.ipynb or train_images.py: Train and generate predictions for validation set using image features.
 3. In the first case with text features, it generates file results_text.json